ThisIsNoahEvans/NewFollowersBot/README.md

 [In development] A Twitter bot to tell you how many followers you've gained in a week.

 # Please note...
-I'm working on this but am not testing/deploying it until I'm back on social media.
-Basically, this code may not actually work with Tweepy as I haven't tested it.
+I was working on this as a summer project whilst on a social media break - and I'm not even sure if it works.
+I might launch it in the future, *maybe*.